 \subsection{Probabilistic classifier approach}

-To overcome this limitation, we follow the methodology outlined in \cref{priors_in_nway}, training an RF classifier using the same \Euclid-only features listed in \cref{tab:2}.
-However, this time we label the sample based on the classification derived from the $z - \rm{W1}$ versus $g - r$ plot, setting Galactic objects (396) to `1` and extragalactic objects (1000) to `0`.
-Using the trained model, we assign a Galactic or extragalactic label to each \Euclid CTP, providing a probabilistic classification ${P}_{\textrm{Gal}}$ for robust downstream analyses.
+To overcome this limitation, we followed the methodology outlined in \cref{priors_in_nway}, training an RF classifier using the same \Euclid-only features listed in \cref{tab:2}.
+However, this time we labelled the sample based on the classification derived from the $z - \rm{W1}$ versus $g - r$ plot, setting Galactic objects (396) to `1` and extragalactic objects (1000) to `0`.
+Using the trained model, we assigned a Galactic or extragalactic label to each \Euclid CTP, providing a probabilistic classification, ${P}_{\textrm{Gal}}$, for robust downstream analyses.

 We present the respective confusion matrix in \cref{fig:4.1} and note a recall of 92\%, with a limited fall-out of 4\%.
-For more details on the feature correlations see \cref{apdx:A1}.
+For more details on the feature correlations, see \cref{apdx:A1}.
 To further validate the RF performance, we examine the galactic probability distribution (${P}_{\textrm{Gal}}$) for the unique CTP candidates sample.
 Less than 10\% of sources have ${P}_{\textrm{Gal}}>0.5$, indicating effective separation of Galactic and extragalactic populations.
 A comparison with the \cite{Q1-SP027} classification reveals that 97\% of sources classified as Galactic there, also have ${P}_{\textrm{Gal}}>0.5$, confirming good agreement.
 Additionally, the colour-coding of \cref{fig:5.3} reveals that most sources classified as being Galactic make up the bright end of the sample, with the most intense colour gradient surrounding ${P}_{\textrm{Gal}} = 0.5$ and a couple of sources towards high ${P}_{\textrm{Gal}}$ interestingly appearing increasingly fainter again, probably due to different populations of stars, subject to their location in the extragalactic sky.